westurner/pbm/README.rst

 .. code:: bash

-   promiumbookmarks -l  # or -L to also list Bookmarks.%FT%T%z.bkp backups
+   pbm -l  # or -L to also list Bookmarks.%FT%T%z.bkp backups

 Reorganize all bookmarks into Bookmarks Bar folders:

 .. code:: bash

-   promiumbookmarks --overwrite ./path/to/Bookmarks  # e.g. a path from -l
+   pbm --overwrite ./path/to/Bookmarks  # e.g. a path from -l